zalando-incubator/authmosphere/CONTRIBUTING.md

 If you want to provide a fix along with your bug report: That is great!
 In this case please send us a pull request as described in section [Contribute Code](#contribute-code).

-If it is a security relevant bug, please follow the [Security](https://github.com/zalando-incubator/authmosphere/blob/master/Security.md) process.
+If it is a security relevant bug, please follow the [Security](https://github.com/zalando-incubator/authmosphere/blob/master/Security.md) instructions.

 ## Suggest a Feature
 To request a new feature, open an [issue](https://github.com/zalando-incubator/authmosphere/issues/new) and summarize the desired